janfrl/sap-ai-sdk-js-exercise/exercises/ex0/README.md

 Having this context will help you understand how the configurations from the following exercises are used when chatting.

-## Practical Example

-IT administrators can use these setup steps to spin up a secure internal prototype before exposing any AI features to a wider audience.

 Continue to [Exercise 1 - Getting LLM Access](../ex1/README.md).